MicrosoftDocs/PowerShell-Docs/gallery/concepts/script-license-acceptance.md

 ms.date:  06/09/2017
 schema:  2.0.0
 keywords:  powershell
-title:  RequireLicenseAcceptanceScript
+title:  Requiring license acceptance for scripts
 ---
-# Requiring License Acceptance for Scripts
+# Requiring license acceptance for scripts

 License Acceptance is not supported for scripts.
 However, the scenario where a script depends on a module that requires license acceptance is supported.